darkrenaissance/darkfi/doc/src/architecture/tx_lifetime.md

 15. `CP` writes the state transition update of $tx$ to their chain
 16. `CP` removes $tx$ from their `mempool`
 17. `CP` drop rest forks and keeps only the finalized one
-18. `CP` broadcasts the finalizated proposals sequence
+18. `CP` broadcasts the finalized proposals sequence
 19. `CS` receives the proposals sequence and validates transactions
 20. `CS` writes the state updates to their chain
 21. `CS` removes $tx$ from their `mempool`